fieldryand/goflow/Readme.md

 ```

 You can pass different options to the engine.
 Options currently supported:
-- `UIPath`: The path containing the UI assets.
+- `UIPath`: The path containing the dashboard assets.
 Recommended value: `ui/`
 - `DBType`: `boltdb` (default) or `memory`.
 - `BoltDBPath`: This will be the filepath of the Bolt database on disk.
 Default value: `goflow.db`
-- `StreamJobRuns`: Whether to stream updates to the UI.
+- `StreamJobRuns`: Whether to stream updates to the dashboard.
 Recommended value: `true`
 - `ShowExamples`: Whether to show the example jobs.

 Goflow is built on the [Gin framework](https://github.com/gin-gonic/gin), so you can pass any Gin handler to `Use`.

 ### Available operators

-todo
+Goflow provides several operators for common tasks.
+[See the package documentation](https://pkg.go.dev/github.com/fieldryand/goflow) for details on each.

+- `Command` executes a shell command.
+- `Get` makes a GET request.
+- `Post` makes a POST request.

 ## API and integration

-You can use the API to integrate Goflow with other applications.
+You can use the API to integrate Goflow with other applications, such as an existing dashboard.
 Here is an overview of available endpoints:
 - `GET /api/health`: Check health of the service
 - `GET /api/jobs`: List registered jobs
 - `GET /api/jobs/{jobname}`: Get the details for a given job